Hermann Wagner (geographer)

-In 1883–84 he published a new edition of Hermann Guthe's Lehrbuch der Geographie.
+In 1883–84, he published a new edition of Hermann Guthe's Lehrbuch der Geographie.
 He is also associated with the Sydow-Wagner Methodischer Schulatlas, a school atlas that is named in conjunction with cartographer Emil von Sydow.

+Wagner was member of the German Academy of Sciences Leopoldina since 1878; in 1908 he was awarded the Carl-Ritter-Medal and in 1910 the Cullum Geographical Medal.